diffunity/kpmg-corona-blue/model_vision/README.md

 * conduct face detection on the submitted image

 * if face is detected, compare with the submitted user's image.
-If it matches, conduct facial emotion recognition analysis
+If it matches, conduct Facial Emotion Recognition analysis

 * if no face is detected, conduct Visual Sentiment Analysis